Skip to content

 # Convert to NumPy array in order to use the numpy.take method

-if isinstance(volume, da.core.Array):
+if isinstance(volume, da.Array):

 volume = volume.compute()

-if color_bar:
+if colorbar:

 # In this case, we want the vrange to be constant across the

-# slices, which makes them all comparable to a single color_bar.
+# slices, which makes them all comparable to a single colorbar.

 # Run through each ax of the grid